lukeleeai/DrAIke_web/README.md

 ## About

-A website that lets you dance to In My Feelings, the viral song by Drake, and copy DrAIke with the help of PoseNet.
+A website that lets you learn to dance to In My Feelings, the viral song by Drake.
+It uses PoseNet (will be described later) to compare the poses of your and DrAIke.

 Actually, this is pretty fun.
 Try it [here.](https://cryptic-taiga-14703.herokuapp.com/)